 In addition, J. H. Maxymillian of Pittsfield is working on a retaining wall, new curbing and sidewalk in the Northbound lane between Crofut Street and the city's park on Veterans Way.

-Massachusetts Department of Trans portation officials say Maxymillian has completed about 20 percent of the project, scheduled to wrap up
+Massachusetts Department of Trans portation officials say Maxymillian has completed about 20 percent of the project, scheduled to wrap up by June 2014.

 "I think they have progressed quicker than that," said Bruce I. Collingwood, Pittsfield's public utilities commissioner.